muldjord/skyscraper/docs/CLIHELP.md

 To enable multiple flags simply separate them by commas (eg. `--flags FLAG1,FLAG2`).

 NOTE!
 The old options will continue to function for a while, but if you have scripts using the old individual options, please update them to use this new `--flags FLAG1,FLAG2` format.
 The old options *will* be deprecated at some point in the future.
-To see which flags will be deprecated, check `--help`.
+To see which flags are considered deprecated check `--help`.

 ##### forcefilename
 Use filename as game name instead of the returned game title when generating a game list.
 Consider using 'nameTemplate' config.ini option instead.